joyenjoye/scala/docs/functional_programming_in_scala/data_and_abstraction.md

 def nth[T](xs: List[T], n: Int): Int = ???
 ```

 Elements are numbered from 0.
-If index is outside the range from 0 up the the length of the list minus one,
-a IndexOutOfBoundsException should be thrown.
+If index is outside the range from 0 up the the length of the list minus one, a `IndexOutOfBoundsException` should be thrown.

 ## Objects

 A pure object-oriented language is one in which every value is an object.
 If the language is based on classes, this means that the type of each value is a class.
 Is Scala a pure object-oriented language?
 At first glance, there seem to be some exceptions: primitive types, functions.
 But, let’s look closer.

-Conceptually, types such as Int or Boolean do not receive special treatment in Scala.
+Conceptually, types such as `Int` or `Boolean` do not receive special treatment in Scala.
 They are like the other classes, defined in the package scala.
-For reasons of efficiency, the Scala compiler represents the values of type scala.Int by 32-bit integers, and the values of type scala.Boolean by Java’s Booleans, etc.
+For reasons of efficiency, the Scala compiler represents the values of type scala.Int by 32-bit integers, and the values of type scala.
+Boolean by Java’s Booleans, etc.

 The Boolean type maps to the JVM’s primitive type boolean.
 But one could define it as a class from first principles: